cailleach1310/ares-marque-plugin/README.md

 * Staff-side marque management route from the webportal.
 * Awarding achievements when completing phases of novice and adept.
 * Cron job based monthly marque progress for off camera assignations.
-* Additional raises can be applied by staff when appliccable.
+* Additional raises can be applied by staff when applicable.

 ## Screenshots
 ### In game view of the 'marque/list' command